DSharifi/Artificial-Neural-Networks-DD2437/Lab4/README.txt

 matplotlib.animation (tested on matplotlib 2.2.2; used only for recording videos in DBN generative mode) struct (used only for loading mnist IDX files)

 numpy and matplotlib.pyplot are essential for running the code.
 If you do not have matplotlib.animaton and struct, you might have to use other alternatives. struct can be replaced with other methods to load the IDX formatted binary files. matplotlib.animation can be replaced with other packages to create videos, or you can skip the videos and just have a collection of images from the generative model.

 4. Implementing the tasks
 -------------------------

 The tasks in the lab will involve modifying rbm.py and dbn.py.
 The util.py contains necessary utility functions that are already implemented, and it is recommended that you read through the functions for your tasks.
-The run.py is a general wrapper which you might also have to edit based on your needs.
+The run.py is a general wrapper which you might also have to edit based on your needs. d
 TASK 4.1 Here you will create a Restricted Boltzmann Machine, implement the inference rules, and learn the parameters with contrastive divergence.
 You would have to work on the following functions :

  rbm.cd1()   	   	   contrastive-divergence method for computing the gradients of the parameters rbm.update_params()	   updates the parameters from the gradients rbm.get_v_given_h()	   computes the visible probabilities and activations samples given hidden activations rbm.get_h_given_v()	   computes the hidden probabilities and activations samples given visible activations

 TASK 4.2 Here you will create a Deep Belief Net by stacking RBMs, and implement inference rules for the network.
  Since stacking RBMs on top changes the undirected connections into directed connections, the RBM inference rules no longer hold.
  You would have to write the new rules, although they are very similar to the old ones.
 You would have to work on the following functions:

  dbn.train_greedylayerwise()	method for greedy layer-wise stacking of RBMs dbn.recognize()		classification method that takes in images and predicts the labels